tshepang/blog-movies/content/movies/Captain America: The First Avenger (2011).rst

 interest.
 None of the other performances are really good, and the villain is embarassingly bad, as if from some low-budget sci-fi movie.
 The script is bad and it's strange that the movie comes from the same studio as *Iron Man*.
-There's isn't even decent visual effects to lessen the pain.
+There isn't even decent visual effects to lessen the pain.
 Luckily, the final-form Captain America hero is fun to watch.